kytos/python-openflow/docs/toc/HACKING.rst

     coverage run setup.py test

-To see the command line report run the command ``coverage report -m``, and to generate a HTML report, run: ``coverage html`` and open the file **html\_cov/index.html** into your browser
+To see the command line report run the command ``coverage report`` and, to generate a HTML report, run: ``coverage html`` and open the file **html\_cov/index.html** into your browser
 (you can run ``open html_cov/index.html``).